 If you have a dental issue, you might wonder about that high-tech device that sends a scanning device orbiting around you while you bite down on a tooth bit.
 Cone beam 3D scanners are used when traditional X-ray machines don’t reveal enough information about a patient.
 In the past, to diagnose certain conditions, multiple X-rays had to be taken for your dentist to get a true understanding of the situation of your teeth.
 The 3D images produced by a cone beam scanner are the highest quality dental imaging available.

-Dr. Kim Kitchen and Dr. Seema Ahmed, of Old Town Smiles, are committed to providing you with the best quality of dental care available.
+Dr. Seema Ahmed, of Old Town Smiles, is committed to providing you with the best quality of dental care available.
 Premium dental care relies on access to the most accurate information available.
 In their dedication to upholding the highest technical and ethical standards, Old Town Smiles keeps updated on the latest and most useful technological advances in dentistry.
 Not every patient will need a cone beam scan.
 2D X-rays are still more than sufficient in many cases.
 But for certain types of conditions, a cone beam scan offers extremely valuable data.
 If you have a dental condition and think you need a cone beam 3D scan, you can contact our Alexandria office at (703) 836-7000.
 We also accept online bookings for initial consultations.

 About Cone Beam 3D Scanners in Alexandria, VA